mainmatter/ember-simple-auth/packages/ember-simple-auth/README.md

 * If you're using [Ember CLI](https://github.com/stefanpenner/ember-cli), just add the
   [Ember CLI Addon](https://github.com/simplabs/ember-cli-simple-auth)
-  to your project.
+  to your project and Ember Simple Auth will setup itself.
 In addition you can add the Ember CLI Addons for the extension libraries as well:
   * https://github.com/simplabs/ember-cli-simple-auth-oauth2
   * https://github.com/simplabs/ember-cli-simple-auth-devise
   * https://github.com/simplabs/ember-cli-simple-auth-cookie-store